bigscience-workshop/promptsource/README.md

 You can learn more about PromptSource's API to store, manipulate and use prompts in the [documentation](API_DOCUMENTATION.md).

 ## How to create prompts
-PromptSourcep provides a Web-based GUI that enables developers to write prompts in a templating language and immediately view their outputs on different examples.
+PromptSource provides a Web-based GUI that enables developers to write prompts in a templating language and immediately view their outputs on different examples.

 There are 3 modes in the app:
 - **Sourcing**: create and write new prompts